lija12-3/collectorcard/docs/testing-guide.md

 # Testing Guide

-This guide covers testing strategies and best practices for the Cardinal platform.
+This guide covers testing strategies and best practices for the platform.

 ## Testing Strategy